SebastianReyes2005/LinearAlgebraProject/LinearProject2/Probabilistic Analysis of Stock and Bond Gapping by Linear Algebra.md

 This project analyzes stock and bond behavior via data from the SPDR S&P 500 ETF Trust (SPY) and the iShares 20+ Year Treasury Bond ETF (TLT), respectively.
-We utilized data ranging from December 2004 to April 2025.
+We utilized data ranging from December 2004 to April 2025, using Yahoo Finance's Historical Performance feature for SPY and TLT.[^1]

 At its core, our project researched overnight movements in the stock market, in which a given stock's price when the market opens is higher